Oran901/OranDevOpsPortfolio/README.md

    - Environments directory includes helm charts with environment spcific values files.
    - Templates directory for managing application templates.
    - Seeds directory to monitor values files changes (e.g., image tags) and automatically trigger **ArgoCD** for deployment updates.

+---

+## Features

+### Full-Stack Employee Management System
+- **Backend**: Python.
+- **Frontend**: Python.
+- **Database**: AWS RDS MySQL.

+### CI/CD Pipeline
+- Fully automated build, test, and deployment processes managed with GitHub Actions and ArgoCD.
+- Docker images are built and pushed to AWS ECR.
+- Helm charts are updated with the latest image tags in the GitOps repository for seamless deployments.

+### Infrastructure as Code (IaC)
+- Terraform is used to manage AWS infrastructure with a modular setup.
+- Provisions resources such as EKS clusters, VPC, RDS, and other required components.

+### Monitoring and Logging
+- **Prometheus** and **Grafana** for monitoring:
+  - Prometheus collects and stores metrics.
+  - Grafana provides real-time dashboards for visualizing metrics.

+### External Secrets Integration
+- **External Secrets** are used to securely manage sensitive information such as database credentials.
+- Deployed using the **External Secret** Helm chart via Terraform.
+- Works seamlessly with `ClusterStore` and `ExternalSecret` resources in the application Helm chart.
+- Retrieves credentials securely from **AWS Secrets Manager**.

+### GitOps with ArgoCD
+- Automates Kubernetes deployments by detecting updates in the values file and applying changes.
+- Ensures consistency and efficiency in deployment processes through continuous synchronization.

+---

+## About me

+Hi, I’m Oran Yahud, a passionate DevOps enthusiast who thrives on all things tech and loves working in collaborative environments to build and create.